Help/Frequently Asked Questions

 Your Makeup Kit

-I have — at every job — over 100 pounds of makeup and hair care products and implements, as well as a auxillary lighting setup for when I must work in those dark “closets” or corners that I often must work in — and invariably I will still find something new that I want to bring with me the next time…
+I have — at every job — almost 100 pounds of makeup and hair care products and implements, as well as an auxiliary lighting setup for when I must work in those dark “closets” or corners that I often must work in — and invariably I will still find something new that I want to bring with me the next time…

 You need to build your makeup and hair kits so you can be prepared for every possible situation that might happen on a shoot or at an event.
 You need to have, on hand at all times, endless types and shades of foundations, blushes, shadows, concealers, puffs, sponges, powders and more….